hifiberry/hifiberry-dsp/doc/restapi.md

 #### Get Current DSP Program Checksum

-Retrieves the MD5 checksum of the currently loaded DSP program in memory.
-This checksum can be used to verify program integrity and compare with profile checksums.
+Retrieves multiple checksums (MD5 and SHA-1) of the currently loaded DSP program in memory using both signature-based and length-based methods.
+These checksums can be used to verify program integrity and compare with profile checksums.

 ```
 GET /checksum